adamyonk/adamyonk.com/src/pages/resume.md

 Senior Programmer, Lead Programmer
 June 2018 – Present

-I have worked closely with the design team to implement an "App Store" UI for third-party Studio plugins; refactored legacy code in the Studio Electron application to better separate logical and presentation code; architected and organized a component library to speed up development and increase the testability of our UI layer.
+I have worked closely with the design team and led the charge to implement an "App Store" UI for third-party Studio plugins.
+I've been refactoring legacy code in the Studio Electron application to better separate logical and presentation code.
+I was made team lead for our "design system" project; I architected and organized a component library to speed up development and increase the testability of our UI layer.

 ### Responsibilities: